 This includes things like your video quality, audio quality, lighting, background, and more.

 You could be the best interviewer in the world, but if you don't nail the technical side of your interview, you're going to lose out on a lot of opportunities.

-Here are 5 steps to help you get the best video quality, even if you have zero experience in photography or filmmaking.
+Here are 6 video interview tips to help you get the best video quality, even if you have zero experience in photography or filmmaking.

 Depending on how recent your computer is, you can always choose the built-in camera.

 I'll show you how to improve your video quality, even with your computer's factory camera, but investing in webcam will make a major difference and is totally worth it.

 When a hiring manager or a recruiter is looking at your video, you want them to either:

 A) Not notice anything about the video because it's good